-(IDAC Tohoku University)

-Co-investigator:

-Eric J. Vanman

-(University of Queensland)

-Julie D. Henry

-(University of Queensland)

-Expenditure report of research funds: Subject's honorarium 14,2000 YEN Consumables 8,000 YEN

-[2] Research setup

-Cognitive activity plays an essential role in successful 'Smart-Aging' and has also been identified as a mediating factor in longevity (Bavishi et al., 2016).
+Project number 33 Neural correlates of 'Need for Cognition' in association with social cognition [1] Research group Principal Investigator (PI) : Ruri Katsunuma (University of Queensland) Host researcher at IDAC : Kentaro Oba (IDAC Tohoku University) Co-investigator : Eric J. Vanman (University of Queensland) Julie D. Henry (University of Queensland) Expenditure report of research funds : Subject's honorarium 130,000 YEN [2] Research setup Cognitive activity plays an essential role in successful 'Smart-Aging' and has also been identified as a mediating factor in longevity (Bavishi et al., 2016).
 Although most cognitive functions decline in late adulthood, the intrinsic motivation to engage in cognitive activity appears to remain relatively stable across the adult lifespan (Soublet & Salthouse, 2017).
 The intrinsic motivation for cognitive activity can be measured by Need for Cognition (NfC), which is a relatively stable, situation invariant, socialcognitive personality trait, predicting the intrinsic pleasure of engaging in challenging intellectual activity (Cacioppo and Petty, 1982; Cacioppo et al., 1996).
 People with high NfC are more likely to seek out information to make sense of conflicting situations, whereas low NfC people are likely to rely on others' opinions (Cacioppo et al., 1996).
-As one approach for better psychological well-

-As one approach for better psychological wellbeing, maintaining connections with society is crucial in later life.
+As one approach for better psychological wellhas one approach for better psychological wellbeing, maintaining connections with society is crucial in later life.
 Multiple types of information processing (e.g., verbal and non-verbal social cues) are required for successful social interactions, also featured in people high in NfC.
 Although NfC represents the ability for multiple information seeking, no study has investigated the direct associations of NfC and social cognitions.
 Therefore, the present joint research aims to test whether higher NfC individuals also prefer to engage in effortful thinking in socially challenging contexts (Figure 1).